 We were aware that, due to the WireGuard® architecture, NordLynx should be way faster than any VPN protocol in the same category.
 However, we couldn't base our technological decisions on guessing, so we ran quite a few tests – 256,886 to be exact – to understand the prospective performance of Nordlynx.
-Now, just upon the rollout, we are thrilled to share our findings with the community.
+Here are the findings that prove just how fast NordLynx really is.

 First, a bit of background.